Ralph Waldo Emerson

 (He then goes on to answer expected charges of “irreverence and impertinence” by quoting Emerson.)

 The 200 page trade paperback certainly does look approachable and I liked the idea that some of the key ideas would be highlighted in this Cliffs Notes-like version.
-(Yes, my attention span can be kind of short these days.
-I blame my parents, teachers, society, TV, and the Internet.)

 I really enjoyed the book.
 I think I understood maybe 50% of it, but in the half that I could wrap my mind around, it provoked a lot of thought and excitement.
 Heating the water and coming to a boil.

 Whelan mentions turning to Emerson when he felt sad or discouraged and would count on the essays as if a friend to “utter the right words of solace or encouragement.”
 I thought the passages in the book were inspiring, but not necessarily reassuring.
 I happened to be reading it at the time that my daughter was born eleven weeks premature and spent eight weeks in the NICU at Children’s Hospital, and didn’t find it to be very consoling in that situation.
-(She’s doing fine now, thanks.)
+(She’s doing fine now, thank you.)

 And then I moved on to look for more Emerson and found on Amazon a reasonably-priced 850 page collection, The Essential Writings of Ralph Waldo Emerson, introduced by Mary Oliver.